 Manuscripts can also be sent by regular mail, including:

 (a) a hard copy of the text and illustrations;

 (b) the electronic version of the text and illustrations (CD, stick, etc.);

 The files and the printouts must correspond exactly to one another.
 It is not necessary to incorporate any special page layout in the manuscript.
 Electronic submission is preferable.

 In the covering letter the authors should supply full contact details (incl. e-mail addresses) for at least four individuals who may be appropriate reviewers for the manuscript.
 Also, information about possible conflict of interests should be reported.

-Illustrations should be prepared in their final format (that is no enlarging or reducing will be necessary) and to fit into the print area of the journal.
+Illustrations should be prepared in their final format (that is no enlarging or reducing will be necessary) and should fit into the print area of the journal.
 The maximum size is that of one journal page (127 mm × 200 mm).
-All illustrations must be clearly numbered and provided with the title and the name(s) of the author(s) on the reverse sides of the printouts.
-The appropriate place for each illustration in the text should be indicated in the margin.
+All illustrations must be clearly numbered and provided with self-explanatory legends.
+The appropriate place for each illustration in the text should be indicated.
 If necessary, the top of the figure should be indicated.
-All illustrations must have self-explanatory legends.
 The captions to illustrations should be listed separately.
 The text, tables, and illustrations should not repeat one another.